naccdata/nacc-file-validator/README.md

 #### Typing for CSV
 CSVs are inherently untyped, so the exact type of each column must be provided in the jsonschema file.
-By default, python will read everything as a string, including black spaces, which get read as an empty string (`''`).
+By default, python will read everything as a string, including blank spaces, which get read as an empty string (`''`).
 We then use default python casting rules to attempt to cast these values to specified types.
 Because of the complications of determining a true intended type on an untyped list of string, we do NOT allow columns to be multiple types.
 This means that